Budgie Breeding Guide

 Infertile Eggs (Clear Eggs)

 If most eggs are infertile, check that the male is actually mating (observe for mating behavior), that both birds are in breeding condition, and that the perches are stable enough for mating.
 Sometimes moving the pair to a different cage or adding a second perch solves the issue.
-If a male is consistently infertile, he may need to be replaced.
+If a male is consistently infertile across multiple clutches and with different hens, he may need to be replaced.
+Nutrition can also play a role — vitamin E deficiency is linked to reduced fertility in both sexes.

 Egg Binding

 A hen that is straining, fluffed up, and sitting on the cage floor may be egg-bound.
 This is a medical emergency.
 Provide heat (a warm lamp near the cage), humidity (a warm damp cloth near the cage), and calcium (liquid calcium drops).
 If the egg does not pass within a few hours, seek an avian vet immediately.
-Prevention is key: ensure adequate calcium in the diet and do not breed hens that are too young.
+Prevention is key: ensure adequate calcium in the diet and do not breed hens that are too young or have a history of egg binding.

 Chick Not Being Fed